ismailuddin/fplc-chromatogram/README.md

 Gridlines on the x-axis are divided according to the fractions from the FPLC machine.

 ### Buffer B concentration on second y-axis
-Buffer B concentration may be plotted on a secondary y-axis.
+Buffer B concentration may be plotted on a secondary y-axis, as a percentage and absolute concentration in molarity.
 The first file alphabetically in the file list is chosen as the file for the buffer B trace, when plotting multiple traces on one figure.